Lace-Gang/GameBaseSetup/README.md

 <br>

 ### Creating A New Item
 1.)
 Make your item script a child of one of the abstract item scripts (or a child of an item script that derives from an abstact item script).
+For items that should appear in the inventory, use the "InventoryItem" script (these items will be able to save as well).
 For items that should be saved and loaded, use the "SavableItem" script.
 Otherwise, use the "ItemBase" script.
 <br>
   1a.)
 Non-Saving:
   <br>